Courses in Horticulture

 Top 10 reasons to join FFA:

-1. Be part of the solution – There is a need to provide food to our ever growing population.
+Be part of the solution – There is a need to provide food to our ever-growing population.
 Working together to make it more efficient is being part of the solution.

-2. Learn new skills – Whether it’s tractor driving, feed or meats identification to properly caring for plants and animals for competitions and everyday life.
+Learn new skills – Whether it’s tractor driving, feed or meats identification to properly caring for plants and animals for competitions and everyday life.
 Supervised Agricultural Experience Programs (SAEs) allow students to learn about agriculture areas of their choosing outside of school.
-Many students don’t grow up on a farm and this program gives them the opportunity for hands on learning.
+Many students don’t grow up on a farm and this program gives them the opportunity for hands-on learning.

-6. Meet new people and make new friends – Gaining friendships across the nation.
-Meeting senators, congressman and commissioners.
+Meet new people and make new friends – Gaining friendships across the nation.
+Meeting senators, congressmen and commissioners.
 Creating a working network of professionals.
 Developing a mentor.